Aceearly1993/lecarde-1/README.md

 #### NEW Hotkey Functions ####

 Due to the limitation of original GUI, some new functions cannot be directly embedded in the GUI...
-- Toggle anti-alias on/off: F5/F6
+- Controller Hot re-connect: "Backspace"

 #### About "LC2_KeyBinding.ini" ####
 <img width="640" height="480" alt="LC2-1" src="https://github.com/user-attachments/assets/2d7588c8-5e85-4b1a-9cf6-d85346864240" />